-House Price Index MoM in Norway averaged 0.50 percent from 2003 until 2022, reaching an all time high of 2.40 percent in September of 2003 and a record low of -2.70 percent in October of 2008.
+House Price Index MoM in Norway averaged 0.48 percent from 2003 until 2023, reaching an all time high of 2.40 percent in September of 2003 and a record low of -2.70 percent in October of 2008.
 This page includes a chart with historical data for Norway House Price Index MoM.
-Norway House Price Index MoM - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.
+Norway House Price Index MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 House Price Index MoM in Norway is expected to be -0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Norway House Price Index MoM is projected to trend around 0.50 percent in 2024 and 0.40 percent in 2025, according to our econometric models.